 "When she talks, I hear the revolutions.
 In her hips, there's revolutions.
 When she walks, the revolution's coming.

 In her kiss, I taste the revolution."

-How ancient and modern empires from Persia to Russia all cast their nets over weaker cities like fish.
+How ancient and modern empires from Persia to Russia all cast their nets over weaker "fish" cities.

 The following is part of a series of interviews carried out by students in Western Civilization class of Diane Shea.

 How gender stereotypes misshape the sperm and the egg narrative

 Do you furtively dream of being an intercontinental ballistic missile?
 Let your wildest fantasies free at last.
 (Interactive)